RevelerMediaServices/rall/README.md

 ## React

 #### Functions and Classes
 #### Declarative
-> React is declarative meaning declare what you want.
+> React is declarative meaning declare what you want

 #### Performant
+> Ways to create a better performing app
-> 1. Reduce Activity in Loops
+   1. Reduce Activity in Loops
    2. Reduce DOM Access
    3. Reduce DOM Size
    4. Avoid Unnecessary Variables

 #### React Reconciliation
+> Compares the newly returned element with the previously rendered one, and if they are not equal updates the Dom
-> Syncing changes in app state to the DOM\
+   1. Syncs changes in app state with DOM
-  Reconstructs virtual DOM, diffs against DOM and only makes changes needed.
+   2. Diffs against existing DOM and only makes changes needed

 #### Using React / JavaScript Tools
-> - NPM
+1. NPM
-  - Babel
+2. Babel
-  - @std/esm
+3. @std/esm
-  - Chrome devtools
+4. Chrome devtools
-  - React/Redux devtools
+5. React/Redux devtools
-  - ESLint
+6. ESLint
      1. Identifies and reports patterns in JavaScript
      2. Enforces code style rules and ensures it compiles
-  - Prettier
+7. Prettier
      1. Rewrites code to adhere to code style
-  - Flow/TypeScript
+8. Flow/Typescript

 #### JSX
 > - Javascript XML\